 Written evidence submitted by the Creative Industries Federation

 The Creative Industries Federation is the independent body which represents, champions and supports the UK’s creators and creative industries.
-In September 2019, it announced its intention to formally unite with Creative England.
-The Federation’s membership includes small and large businesses, charitable organisations, education providers, freelancers, trade and sector support bodies from across the creative industries and throughout the UK.
-We are keen to support both our members in the broadcasting industry, both public and privately owned, as well as the wider creative community which relies on their work.
+Its membership includes small and large businesses, charitable organisations, education providers, freelancers, trade and sector support bodies from across the sector and throughout the UK.
+In September 2019 the Creative Industries Federation and Creative England announced their intention to formally unite.

 The Creative Industries Federation is the independent body which represents, champions and supports the UK’s creators and creative industries.
 Its membership includes small and large businesses, charitable organisations, education providers, freelancers, trade and sector support bodies from across the sector and throughout the UK.